RSG! Virtual Series 2023-2024

 Note for teachers:

 Research reveals time and again that students with social and emotional skills perform better academically, have stronger relationships with peers and teachers, experience greater well-being, and engage in less risky behavior.
 In addition, SEL skills positively impact education, employment, and mental health outcomes into adulthood.
+The first episode of the Fall Series focuses on "Flipping the Switch."

 A Note From Merrill: